BridgesUNCC/lm_as_code/Implementation.md

 In the animation library, everything that will get rendered is a child object of `AnimatedObject`.
 The animation objects have an initial state.
 And they will expose a set of functions that enable to modify the animated object.
-The `AnimatedObject` store the changes to the object in a buffer of some sort and that buffer can be flushed to output the animation.
+The `AnimatedObject` stores the changes to the object in a buffer of some sort and that buffer can be flushed to output the animation.

 In other words, if you want to group multiple animations, you only flush between groups.
+The `AnimatedObject`s are managed by the `MasterAnimation`.
+You call `MasterAnimation.step()` to mark the boundary between animation steps.

 At the moment only few types of objects are defined: